wso2-incubator/big-data-analytics-smartenergy/README.md

    Change the path of pediction models in the execution plan. (prediction models can be found in /models)<br/>
    Go to Tools → Event Stimulator and play the given .csv file/s.

-3. Build the GLD instance using the following commands in order. change the file path of following lines<br/>
+3. Change the file path of following lines<br/>
     #include "/<path-to-glm-folder>/light_schedule.glm";<br/>
     #include "/<-path-to-glm-folder>/water_and_setpoint_schedule.glm";<br/>
     in grid.glm of specified glm folder.
+4. Build the GLD instance using the following commands in order.
     <br/> autoreconf -isf
     <br/> ./configure
     <br/> sudo make install
     <br/> Note : You might need to replace line 350 with the following.
     <br/> $(LDFLAGS) -lpthread -o $@
-4. Start the GLD server with the following command. <br/>
+5. Start the GLD server with the following command. <br/>
    pathToBin/gridlabd.bin pathToGLM/grid.glm — server